-Additional groundwater investigation will provide soil lithology from boring logs, ground water elevations and VOC concentrations to address data gaps.
+Additional investigation will provide soil lithology from boring logs, groundwater elevations and VOC analytical data, soil geotechnical and VOC analytical data, and two nested wells to evaluate CVOC concentrations at multiple depths.
 The data will be used with LTM data to determine groundwater flow direction within and across lithological units, areas where MCLs are exceeded, trends in CVOC concentrations, and potential source areas/receptors.